London Stock Exchange expects regulatory nod to Refinitiv deal

 "All remaining merger control and regulatory approvals are expected to enable completion of the transaction and admission in Q1 2021," the LSE said in a statement.

 The European Union's competition officials are due to rule on the takeover in January, and Reuters has reported that the deal is set to get the green light in Brussels.
-Reuters' parent Thomson Reuters owns 45% of Refinitiv.
+The parent of Reuters, Thomson Reuters Corp TRI.TO, owns 45% of Refinitiv.

+The professional advisers to both LSE and Refinitiv are expected to earn a combined 835 million pounds ($1.12 billion) from assisting on the transaction, according to Wednesday's prospectus.

+This is split between costs associated with the deal's financing worth 477 million pounds, as well as 358 million pounds of expenses related to "financial advisory, legal/anti-trust, accounting, admission and other transaction costs."

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))